ElvUI-Vanilla/ElvUI/README.md

     /ec or /elvui     Toggle the configuration GUI.
     /rl or /reloadui  Reload the whole UI.
     /moveui           Open the movable frames options.
-    /bgstats          Toggles Battleground datatexts to display info when inside a battleground.
-    /hellokitty       Enables the Hello Kitty theme (can be reverted by repeating the command).
-    /hellokittyfix    Fixes any colors or borders to default after using /hellokitty.
-Optional Use.
-    /harlemshake      Enables Harlem Shake april fools joke.
-(DO THE HARLEM SHAKE!)
     /egrid            Toggles visibility of the grid for helping placement of thirdparty addons.
     /farmmode         Toggles the Minimap Farmmode.
     /in               The input of how many seconds you want a command to fire.